Specialist residential school non-teaching staff

 Parental leave covers 4 types of leave.

-- Primary carer leave – mothers and employees who are going to have the primary responsibility for a child (under six years) can get up to 26 weeks off work from around the time of birth or from the time you become the primary carer for the child in the case of adoption, home for life or whāngai.
+- Primary carer leave: Mothers and employees who are going to have the primary responsibility for a child (under 6 years) can get up to 26 weeks off work from around the time of birth or from the time you become the primary carer for the child in the case of adoption, home for life or whāngai.

-- Partner/paternity leave – if your partner has had a baby or you've adopted a child together, you can take up to 2 weeks off.
+- Partner/paternity leave: If your partner has had a baby or you have adopted a child together, you can take up to 2 weeks off.

-- Extended leave – you may be able to extend your primary carer leave for an extra 52 weeks.
+- Extended leave: You may be able to extend your parental leave for an extra 52 weeks.

 Parental leave payment